BSc(Hons) Nursing (Children and Young People)

 See our full glossary of learning and teaching terms.

 The course includes attendance in classes and online directed learning.
-During the timetabled blocks of the course, you'll study full time between 9:00 to 18:00, Monday to Friday, except bank holidays.
+During the timetabled blocks of the course, you'll study full time Monday to Friday, except bank holidays.
+Occasionally this can include evenings and may finish at 9pm.

 While you're on placement, you will be working full time (37.5 hours) participating in shifts over a 24-hour period, including nights and weekends.
-Your placements may take you anywhere across your chosen Primary Placement Area (PPAs).
+Your placements may take you anywhere within Bristol, South Gloucestershire, Gloucestershire , North Somerset, Bath and North East Somerset, and Wiltshire.

 You will be continuously assessed on your clinical practice throughout the course.
 We'll also make use of a mixture of written assignments, case studies, Objective Structured Clinical Examinations (OSCEs), project/portfolio work, timed examinations and presentations.